The Ipcress File with *Update on New Series: Champignon Sauce Recipe šŸ„šŸ„šŸ„šŸ„

 ā€œI think theyā€™re playing very well,ā€ Dalby protests.

-Itā€™s no surprise that Harry Palmer is an East End gourmet.
-The spymaster who wrote the novel the film is based on, Len Deighton, was an accomplished cook, a pastry chef by training.
-He penned illustrated recipes geared to Britainā€™s male audience called, for lack of a better term, cookstrips.
+Itā€™s no surprise that Harry Palmer is an East End gourmet, or at least a British version of one.
+The spymaster who penned the novel, Len Deighton, was an accomplished cook, a pastry chef by training, and he penned illustrated recipes geared to Britainā€™s male audience called, for lack of a better term, cookstrips.
 If you look closely, you can see them framed in Harry Palmerā€™s kitchen.
-These were compiled in the 1960s and called Len Deightonā€™s Action Cookbook, with a picture of a very handsome guy cooking some pasta while an entranced beauty encourages him.
+These were compiled in the 1060s and called Len Deightonā€™s Action Cookbook, with a picture of a very handsome guy cooking some pasta while an entranced beauty encourages him.
 In celebration of Deightonā€™s 80th birthday, the cookbook was reissued this year.

 One of Harryā€™s featured dishes, the one that his beautiful fellow spy Jean fell for, was made with Champignon Sauce, a mushroom cream sauce.
 It is delicious with pasta, chicken, or steak.